gcanales75/stp-bigdata-data-warehouse-lab/content/work1/task-1.md

 	<img src="../images/copy-jdbc-url.png" alt="drawing" width="900"/>

-1. Use the below credentials to log in to the Windows instance using any RDP client installed in your computer
+1. Now you will RDP to a Windows server where SQL Workbench/J is preinstalled so you can execute SQL scripts.
+Use the below credentials to log in to the Windows instance using any RDP client installed in your computer

 	| Key | Value  |
 	|---|---|